ALFRED BOCK’s APPRENTICES

 Private Collections © KLW NFC 2007.

-Thomas Nevin’s business prospered at the City Photographic Establishment.
-By 1872, less than a year after his marriage to Elizabeth Rachel Day and the birth of their first child, daughter May Florence, Nevin and his young family resided at 138 Elizabeth Street, Hobart Town, next door to the studio.
+Thomas Nevin’s business prospered at the City Photographic Establishment from the late 1860s.
+By 1872, less than a year after his marriage to Elizabeth Rachel Day and the birth of their first child, daughter May (Mary Florence Elizabeth), Thomas Nevin and his young family resided at 138 Elizabeth Street, Hobart Town, next door to the studio.
 Between the studio and the residence at 140 Elizabeth Street was the glass house with a residence attached, listed in The Hobart Town Gazette of 1872 with the address 138-and-a-half – 138½ Elizabeth Street.
-The glass house was built by Alfred Bock and Thomas Nevin in the 1860s, and was eventually sold to photographer Stephen Spurling elder at the end of 1874 while Nevin concentrated on working in situ with the police.
+The glass house was built by Alfred Bock and Thomas Nevin in the 1860s, and was eventually sold to photographer Stephen Spurling elder at the end of 1874 while Thomas Nevin concentrated on working in situ with the police.
 Spurling auctioned it when he was declared bankrupt one year later in November 1875.

 Nevin’s shop and glass house TO LET,